MurryPuppins/Parasite/README.md

 The following steps assume that you have already assumed root

-1. Update your system via your respective packaeg-manager, and ensure linux-headers is installed
+1. Update your system via your respective package-manager, and ensure linux-headers is installed
 ```sh
 apt update && apt upgrade && apt install linux-headers-$(uname -r) -y
 ```